Decision Intelligence Platform

 2) Employees younger than 18 or at least 60 years, or employees with at least 30 years of service, can receive an extra 5 days.

-3) Employees with at least 30 years of service and also employees of age 60 or more, can receive an extra 3 days, on top of possible additional days already given
+3) An employee who has at least 30 years of service and who is 60 years old or older can receive an extra 3 days, on top of possible additional days already given

 5) A college student is eligible for 1 extra vacation day.